mpdivecha/MPC-Project/README.tex.md

 \end{align}
 $$

 Here $x_t, y_t, \psi_t, v_t, cte_t, e\psi_t$ represents the current state of the vehicle at time $t$. $cte_t$ is the cross-track error, the distance of the vehicle's center from the trajectory. $e\psi_t$ is the difference in the heading and desired heading $\psi des_t$.
 The above set of equations will estimate the state of vehicle at time $t+1$.
 Also, $L_f$ is a constant that represents the distance between the center of mass of the vehicle and it's front wheels.
-Without, the above model is only true for a point particle, which is not a realistic reflection of our vehicle. $L_f$ is defined in the code at [TODO]
+Without it, the above model is only true for a point particle, which is not a realistic reflection of our vehicle. $L_f$ is defined in the code at [TODO]

-[TODO: Also mention actuators delta and a]
+Futhermore, $\delta_t$ and $a_t$ represent the actuators of the system. $\delta_t$ is the change in heading, which can be assumed as the amount of steering to apply. $a_t$ is the acceleration and is used as an approximation of the throttle to be applied.

 ### Model Predictive Control